hrosailing/hrosailing/Documentation/Documentation.rst

                                 | Defaults to ``True``

-            | Raises an exception:
+            | Raises an exception if:

-                | If unknown format
+                | unknown format was
-                  was specified
+                | specified

-                | File can't be read
+                | file can't be found,
-                  or doesn't exist
+                | opened or read

     ``polardiagram``.\ **pickling**\(``pkl_path, obj``)